cdolea331/PyFighter/README.md

 Changes/Patch notes will be update here

-Secifications:
+Specifications:

-You may not change any of your or your opponent's fields (variables/attributes), methods or other charactaristics.
-Yourcode should only looks at these variables to return an instance of the class who's attack you wish to use.
+You may not change any of your or your opponent's fields (variables/attributes), methods or other characteristics.
+Your code should only looks at these variables to return an instance of the class who's attack you wish to use.
 You may not alter the seed used by the random library.

 Update 1.2: